michelleconville/drizzle-and-shade/README.md

 An entity relationship diagram was created and shows the schemas for each of the models and how they are related.

+## Features
+The Navbar contains links for Home, an All Products mega dropdown menu, All Umbrellas mega dropdown menu, Contact Us and FAQs.
+There is also a Search bar, a My Account link with Account related dropdown, and a link to the customer .

+The following navigation items are available on all pages:

 Business Model